Kane Creak Pritchett Canyon Loop, Moab

 - This route is best ridden in spring and fall months.

-- Sand can be very deep along Kane Creek Canyon, so a fat bike is highly recommended, although skilled sand riders may be able to pull it off on ‘normal’ tires.
+- Sand can be very deep along Kane Creek Canyon, so larger 2.6-3.0″ tires are highly recommended, although skilled sand riders may be able to pull it off on ‘normal’ tires.

 - A good place to leave a car is at the Information Center in Moab; make sure to leave your name and license plate number at the desk.